Prajj41/Quantum-Learning-s/README.md

 # Quantum-Learning's
-Trealth is designed to help users monitor and manage their health through features like activity tracking, nutrition logging, personalized goal setting, and visual progress reports.
+Trealth is a health tracker designed to help users monitor and manage their health through features like activity tracking, nutrition logging, personalized goal setting, and visual progress reports.

 # 🧑‍💻 Internship Details
 Company: Quantum Learnings